-As of September 30, 2022, we had outstanding warrants to purchase up to 738,412 shares of our common stock with exercise prices ranging from \$3.00 to \$10.50 per share.
+As of September 30, 2022, we had outstanding warrants to purchase up to 734,841 shares of our common stock with exercise prices ranging from \$3.00 to \$10.50 per share.
 Additionally, we have 183,852 shares of common stock issuable upon the exercise of warrants to be granted upon automatic conversion of certain convertible debt agreements.
-Furthermore, we have a certain number of shares of our common stock issuable upon the exercise of warrants to be granted upon the optional conversion of certain convertible debt agreements in the amount of \$1.1 million, which were issued in December 2022.
+Furthermore, we have a certain number of shares of our common stock issuable upon the exercise of warrants issued with promissory notes in the amount of \$1.6 million, which were issued in December 2022 and January 2023 (the number of shares of our common stock issuable upon exercise of these warrants will be determined by dividing 15% of the \$1.6 million principal amount of the promissory notes by 90% of the initial offering price per share).